sybilhoangRG/support.balsamiq.com/content/tutorials/responsivedesign.md

 ## We Love Responsive Design

 Responsive layouts on the web are exciting.
-Many Mockups users are doing responsive layouts on their projects or are planning to.
-We've been talking with the Balsamiq community about how Mockups can work with responsive web design concepts, and we thought we'd explore some techniques that might help.
+Many Balsamiq users are doing responsive layouts on their projects or are planning to.
+We've been talking with the Balsamiq community about how Balsamiq can work with responsive web design concepts, and we thought we'd explore some techniques that might help.

-Before diving in, here's how we see Mockups fitting in with responsive layout design scenarios.
+Before diving in, here's how we see Balsamiq fitting in with responsive layout design scenarios.

 We believe wireframes can show how web content will flexibly adapt to different grid widths and indicate rules for presentation.
-Some of the capabilities in Mockups could make it easier for you to communicate how your design would work with responsiveness in mind.
+Some of the capabilities in Balsamiq could make it easier for you to communicate how your design would work with responsiveness in mind.
 The basic ideas are based on techniques we've used and have seen over the years working with teams making wireframes.
-Other techniques we'll explore show how far you can go using the features of Mockups.
+Other techniques we'll explore show how far you can go using the features of Balsamiq.

 ## Creating a Responsive Design Wireframe System